-The total investment return as reported in the Group financial statements in 2023 was £33,048m (2022: $\pounds(98,484)m$), and for LGAS was $\pounds4,897m$ (2022: $\pounds(18,653)m$).
-The total investment return comprises the expected return included in the IFRS operating profit plus the variance between actual and expected investment performance and movement in financial investments measured at fair value through other comprehensive income.
+The total investment return as reported in the Group financial statements in 2024 was £21,486m (2023: £33,048m), and for LGAS was £(1,498)m (2023: £4,897m).
+The total investment return comprises the expected return included in the IFRS adjusted operating profit plus the variance between actual and expected investment performance and movement in financial investments measured at fair value through other comprehensive income.
 As such, there is some element of duplication with the underwriting performance reported in A.2 above.

-The total Solvency II investment return presented in table A.3.1 reflects the fair value of the investment portfolio \pounds 33,310m (2022: \pounds (100,365)m) and for LGAS \pounds 5,149m (2022: \pounds (20,396)m).
+The total Solvency II investment return presented in table A.3.1 reflects the movement in the fair value of the investment portfolio of £21,272m (2023: £33,310m) and for LGAS £(1,763)m (2023: £5,149m).
 The primary driver of the difference to the total investment return per the financial statements is the return on portfolios reported under amortised cost.
 Solvency II investment return includes unrealised fair value gains and losses on financial investments at fair value through profit or loss, realised gains and losses, dividends, rent and interest.
-Dividends are accrued on an exdividend basis.
+Dividends are accrued on an ex-dividend basis.
 Interest and rent are included on an accruals basis.
-Investment expenses are included in 'Other administrative expenses' found in Section: A.4 below.
+Investment expenses are included in 'Other administrative expenses' found in Section A.4 below.